Purdue-CS193/homework-0-arorakunj/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Kunj's First CS193 Homework
+- I like the classroom
+- I like the timing of the class
+- I like how the homework is on GitHub
+- I like how detailed and comprehensive the content is
+- I like that I am learning new things

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for